rweigel/dirwalk/README.md

-# Dirwalk - Recursive HTTP directory listing
+# Dirwalk - Recursive HTTP and file system directory listing

 - Directory listings are cached in memory.
 - Filters may be applied to directories and files.
 - Tested on Apache 2.2, http-server, and Node Express 4.0 directory listings.
+- Uses https://github.com/thlorenz/readdirp for file system listing.

 ## Install and Test